 Motivation Theories

-After recognizing the wide range of individual differences in motivation and realizing the importance of motivation, psychologists have further suggested various theories to systematically understand the term "motivation" (Pardee, 1990).
-Many ideas have uncovered why some people perform better than others at work.
-The following two theories explain employee motivation by revealing job-related goals and needs.
+Recognizing the wide range of individual differences in motivation and realizing the importance of the concept, psychologists have proposed various theories of motivation (Pardee, 1990).
+Many ideas have been put forward regarding why some people perform better than others at work.
+The following two theories explain employee motivation in terms of job-related goals and needs.

 Goal-setting theory